gotovoid/hjkl/_posts/2012-05-31-tmux-how-to.md

     ~           Show previous messages from tmux, if any.

 ### window
+    c           Create a new window.
+    n           Change to the next window.
+    p           Change to the previous window.
+    l           Move to the previously selected window. f           Prompt to search for text in open windows. w           Choose the current window interactively.
+    i           Display some information about the current window.
     &           Kill the current window.
     '           Prompt for a window index to select.'
     ,           Rename the current window.
     .
 Prompt for an index to move the current window.
     0 to 9      Select windows 0 to 9.
-    c           Create a new window.
-    n           Change to the next window.
-    p           Change to the previous window.
-    M-n         Move to the next window with a bell or activity marker.
-    M-o         Rotate the panes in the current window backwards.
-    M-p         Move to the previous window with a bell or activity marker.

 ### pane
+    "           Split the current pane into two, top and bottom."
+    %           Split the current pane into two, left and right.
     C-o         Rotate the panes in the current window forwards.
     !
 Break the current pane out of the window.
-    "           Split the current pane into two, top and bottom."
-    %           Split the current pane into two, left and right.
-    ;           Move to the previously active pane. f           Prompt to search for text in open windows. i           Display some information about the current window. l           Move to the previously selected window. o           Select the next pane in the current window. q           Briefly display pane indexes.
+    ;           Move to the previously active pane. o           Select the next pane in the current window. q           Briefly display pane indexes.
-    w           Choose the current window interactively.
     x           Kill the current pane.
     {           Swap the current pane with the previous pane.
     }           Swap the current pane with the next pane.